polterguy/polterguy.github.io/tutorials/send-email/index.md

 _"appsettings.json"_ file, such that you have email configurations, that allows you to securely connect to an SMTP server.

-Add the following to your _"appsettings.json"_ file, inside of your backend, using for instance Visual Studio or VS Code.
+Add the following to your _"appsettings.json"_ file, inside your backend, using for instance Visual Studio or VS Code.

 ```json